Photo by: David Stluka

 MADISON, Wis. — It's a new season for the Wisconsin women's hockey team as the Badgers begin their quest for their third-straight WCHA tournament title this weekend with a best-of-three series against Minnesota State at LaBahn Arena.

-Mark Johnson said.
+"We're back at the starting line," UW head coach Mark Johnson said.
 "Everybody's got no wins, no losses, no ties.
 Two week tournament, another opportunity to play for a championship within our playoff structure, so looking forward to the preparation as we get ready for Friday night's game against Minnesota State."

 The Badgers are coming off of a tough stretch of games, as UW hosted No. 2 Minnesota Duluth before taking on No. 4 Minnesota on the road.
 The two teams are the only two programs in the country to have beaten the Badgers this year.

-Presley Norby said.
+"The tough run got us prepared to be playing in playoff-like games in playoff-like atmospheres," freshman Presley Norby said.
 "Getting challenged every weekend shows us what we need to continue doing and also what we need to work on to finish the season strong."

 Wisconsin went 1-0-3 in their four-game stretch against two of the top four teams in the country, but allowed only three goals to two of the most potent offenses in the NCAA.